Culture, Lifestyle

 Perhaps those best equipped to answer these questions are the very influencers and digital creators who have shaped internet culture from its early days to the present, because who better to share about the complexities of the online experience than the creators who have witnessed its evolution firsthand?

-For this issue, Men’s Folio Malaysia sat down with a group of creators — Johanis Sani, Luqman Podolski, Ucop, Imran Bard, and Leelo — who have navigated the rise of social media from Vine’s six-second bursts of creativity to TikTok’s algorithm-driven explosion.
+For this issue, Men’s Folio Malaysia sat down with a group of creators — Johanis Sani, Luqman Podolski, Ucop, Imran Bard, and Leeloo — who have navigated the rise of social media from Vine’s six-second bursts of creativity to TikTok’s algorithm-driven explosion.
 Through their experiences, Men’s Folio Malaysia explore how the evolution of online culture has influenced the identities of Millennials and Gen Z, and what common ground — if any — exists between these two generations.

 What is your first memory of the internet?